Business transfer

 2. Sale to an external third party: Management-Buy-In (MBI)

-Management-Buy-In (MBI) consists of selling the company to an external third party.
+Management buy-in (MBI) involves selling the business to an external third party.
 This form of transfer is generally faster, with an average duration of 12 months.
-It often allows you to obtain a higher sale price than other options.
+It often allows for a higher sale price than other options.

-Bringing in an external acquirer brings a fresh perspective and can revitalize the business.
-However, this method requires significant personal involvement from the seller, who must also manage the emotional aspect of selling their business to an unknown person or entity.
+Bringing in an external buyer brings a fresh perspective and can revitalize the business.
+However, this approach requires significant personal involvement from the seller, who must also navigate the emotional side of handing over their business to an unknown person or entity.

 Furthermore, information asymmetries between the seller and the buyer can cause uncertainties.
 Support from an expert in business transfer is strongly recommended to avoid such pitfalls.